vicb1/cryptogram-game-android/README.md

 - [Course description](https://www.omscs.gatech.edu/cs-6300-software-development-process)
 - [Udacity lectures](https://classroom.udacity.com/courses/ud805)

-See this root folder for documents used to plan this project.
+See the "architecture-and-testing-plans" folder root folder for architecture/testing documents used to plan this project.

 Additionally, see below for instructions on how to run the Android game and the user manual on how to use it.

 ## How to launch Android app:
 1. run Android Virtual Device in Android Studio